Gated reverb: History

-Producer Steve Lillywhite claimed he first experimented the "ambience thing" on drums during the recording of Siouxsie and the Banshees' album The Scream (1978), when drummer Kenny Morris played without using cymbals on several songs.
+Producer Steve Lillywhite claimed he first experimented with the "ambience thing" on drums during the recording of Siouxsie and the Banshees' album The Scream (1978), when drummer Kenny Morris played without using cymbals on several songs.
 Lillywhite explained to journalist John Robb: "When you listen, you can hear elements of this gated room sound, big compressed room sound that I did on the Banshees."

-In 1979, gated reverb was prominently used for the snare drum in the synthpop song "Behind the Mask" by pioneering Japanese electronic music band Yellow Magic Orchestra (YMO) from their hit album Solid State Survivor.
-The song was composed by YMO member Ryuichi Sakamoto, with Yukihiro Takahashi playing the drums.
+Gated reverb was prominently used for the snare drum by Japanese electronic music band Yellow Magic Orchestra (YMO) for the synthpop songs "Computer Game / Firecracker" (1978) and "Behind the Mask" (1979), the latter composed by Ryuichi Sakamoto while Yukihiro Takahashi played the drums in both songs.
 The gated reverb effect on the snare drum was produced using a digital reverb unit.

 Lillywhite also listed his production's work on Psychedelic Furs's single "Sister Europe" (1980); this was "all done before the Peter Gabriel album".
 Lillywhite recognized that the gated reverb drum sound really showed its head in that form during the recording of the Peter Gabriel album with engineer Hugh Padgham.
 Lillywhite and Padgham's work on Peter Gabriel 3 was bookended with their work on XTC's Drums and Wires (1979) and Black Sea (1980).
 In this period they perfected their technique on Terry Chambers' drums, which can be heard most distinctively on Black Sea (particularly the songs "Respectable Street", "Generals and Majors" and "Love at First Sight").

 At Townhouse Studios in Shepherd's Bush, Lillywhite and Padgham famously applied gated reverb to Phil Collins' drum timbre when Collins played without using cymbals on Peter Gabriel's song "Intruder" at Gabriel's request, on Gabriel's eponymous third solo album.
 Padgham claimed he discovered the sound accidentally when he opened an overhead mic, intended to be used as a talkback channel, above Collins's drum set when the pair were working on the track.
 The microphone was heavily compressed as well as using a gate.

 Collins then used gated reverb extensively, both in his solo work as well as working with other artists.
 He used it notably on his hit song "In the Air Tonight", produced by Collins and Padgham.
 Other examples from Collins' own music also include "Against All Odds (Take a Look at Me Now)", "I Don't Care Anymore", "I Wish It Would Rain Down", and "You'll Be in My Heart" and the Genesis songs "Mama" and "No Son of Mine".

 Gated reverb was used on countless drum tracks during the 1980s, to the point that the sound became a defining characteristic of that decade's popular music.

 In the 1990s, many bands went back to more natural sounding drums.
 American rock band Haim used gated reverb on Danielle Haim's drumming for their debut studio album Days Are Gone (2013).
 By 2018, several contemporary artists began incorporating the effect in some of their rhythm tracks including Lorde and Beyoncé.